Isotope-ratio mass spectrometry: Multiple collector inductively coupled plasma mass spectrometry

 The radius of deflection of an ion within a magnetic field depends on the kinetic energy and the mass/charge ratio of the ion (strictly, the magnet is a momentum analyzer not just a mass analyzer).
 Because of the large energy distribution, ions with similar mass/charge ratio can have very different kinetic energies and will thus experience different deflection for the same magnetic field.
 In practical terms one would see that ions with the same mass/charge ratio focus at different points in space.
 However, in a mass-spectrometer one wants ions with the same mass/charge ratio to focus at the same point, e.g. where the detector is located.
 In order to overcome these limitations, commercial MC-ICP-MS are double-focusing instruments.
 In a double-focusing mass-spectrometer ions are focused due to kinetic energy by the ESA (electro-static-analyzer) and kinetic energy + mass/charge (momentum) in the magnetic field.
 Magnet and ESA are carefully chosen to match the energy focusing properties of one another and are arranged so that the direction of energy focusing is in opposite directions.
 To simplify, two components have an energy focus term, when arranged properly, the energy term cancels out and ions with the same mass/charge ratio focus at the same point in space.
-It is important to note, double-focusing does not reduce the kinetic energy distribution and different kinetic energies are not filtered or homogenized.
+Double-focusing does not reduce the kinetic energy distribution and different kinetic energies are not filtered or homogenized.
 Double-focusing works for single as well as multi-collector instruments.
 In single collector instruments ESA and magnet can be arranged in either forward geometry (first ESA then magnet) or reversed geometry (magnet first then ESA), as only point-to-point focusing is required.
 In multi-collector instruments, only forward geometry (ESA then magnet) is possible due to the array of detectors and the requirements of a focal plane rather than a focal point.